ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-08-04-pen-and-paper.md

     augment how we think and process information.
 However, I noticed that in recent years, we've been over-optimizing this process where tools became increasingly overwhelming to even facilitate knowledge work.

+[^2]:

+    And it's not that bad anymore!
+Whenever I take photos of my notes with my phone, it reliably detects the text (even with my penmanship) and saves them to the cloud.